Rh354/blog/about.md

 <p>My Name is Rhesa, i live in Indonesia.</p>

-<p>I'm not an IT expert, I just an ordinary guy whose love to share a little knowledge that i know.</p>
+<p>I'm not an IT expert, I just an ordinary guy who love to share a little knowledge that i know.</p>